 Leg wear has come a long way since then and modern hosiery is very different to the ancient examples above.
 Some of the more recent updates actually come from unexpected sources that aren't normally associated with making beautiful underwear.
 In 1598, a Reverend by the name of William Lee invented the very first machine used for knitting.
 Members of the clergy were often the inventors of innovations such as this one, as their lives were dedicated to scholarship.
 Before that, all knitting was done by hand and larger garments like full length items of hosiery were incredibly time-consuming and labour intensive.
 But in the Middle Ages, there was a re-emergence of science and experimentation amongst scholars and in order to make difficult daily life less laborious, scholars would put resources and time into developing new machinery that would speed up daily tasks.
 Modern manufacturing and the fashion world in general is shaped today by the way these early inventors created the first looms and the clothing they produced with them.

 As the English clergy are closely tied with the royal family and the Crown, this breakthrough was something that was presented to the monarch first.
-Reverend Lee presented the first pair of stockings made from pure silk to Queen Elizabeth of England in 1607 , nine years after the first prototype machine was built.
-This gap is due to the complexity of the device and the need to make it manufacture a pair of nylon stockings without any fault.
+Reverend Lee presented the first pair of stockings made from pure silk first to Queen Elizabeth I of England, then to James I, but both refused the patent .
+Reverand Lee had his first prototype machine ready in 1600.

 After this first breakthrough, leg wear became a common sight amongst members of the aristocracy.
 Hose was a new and popular form of dress and is associated with many different periods of dress.
 Most noblemen can be seen sporting some form of hose in portraits and paintings and it was a symbol of wealth that an individual could afford such difficult to manufacture items of clothing.

 This did eventually change.
+The improvements of John Ashton, one of Rev. Lee's assistants , made the invention more accessible.
 Manufacture became easier and better machines were created to facilitate manufacturing and make it speedier or safer or just generally less expensive.
-As hose and stockings became more common place and less expensive, other forms of hosiery emerged.
+As hose and stockings became more commonplace and less expensive, other forms of hosiery emerged.

 Many believe that stockings were the normal style of dress until tights were invented after the Second World War.
 Tights were not a Post-War invention and appeared long before the 1940s.
 This is due to the fact that tights remained controversial for decades after they were first manufactured.